A Prismatic and Enriching Experience for students at Anatomy Challenge 2026

 On 18 April 2026, 289 students from 26 schools participated in the Anatomy Challenge, an annual competition which has been organised by the NTU Lee Kong Chian School of Medicine since 2017.
 This year’s theme, “Perceptual Prism”, tested students on their anatomical and clinical knowledge of the five senses of the human body.
 12 students from Hwa Chong Institution participated in Anatomy Challenge 2026, achieving stellar results in both the Individual and Team Challenges.
 In the Individual Challenge, our students obtained 6 Distinctions and 5 Merits, with Jayvon Koh Jin En (25S7B) and Javier Ng Wei Quan (25S7B) securing First and Second Place respectively in the Individual Challenge.

 In the Team Challenge, one of HCI’s three teams advanced to the finals.
-The team, composed of Javier Ng Wei Quan (25S7B), Koh Jin En Jayvon (25S7B), Tan Si Hui Abigail (25S74) and Hannah Esther Tan (25S7D), competed against four other finalist teams from Raffles Institution, Anglo-Chinese Junior College, Ngee Ann Polytechnic and Temasek Polytechnic in a gameshow format, which added another layer of difficulty as participants needed to balance strategy with answering questions.
+The team, composed of Javier Ng Wei Quan (25S7B), Koh Jin En Jayvon (25S7B), Tan Si Hui Abigail (25S74) and Hannah Esther Tan (25S7D), competed against four other finalist teams from Raffles Institution, Anglo-Chinese Junior College, Ngee Ann Polytechnic and Temasek Polytechnic.
+This year, teams were pitted against each other in a gameshow format inspired by Ludo.
+The interactive format meant students had to go beyond purely answering questions and strategise according to the gameshow’s mechanics in order to succeed.
 After an intense two hours of gripping competition, the team emerged in First Place, securing both the Anatomy Challenge Championship Trophy and the Low Cheng Hock Challenge Shield.
 Members of the team attribute their success to their trust in each other’s strengths.
 Through the months of training and practice, the team gained confidence in each other’s abilities, ultimately allowing them to win this year’s edition of the Anatomy Challenge.

 The participants would like to thank the team of trainers consisting of alumni, who took time out of their busy schedules to mentor them, week after week.
 Their dedication and knowledge were crucial in supporting and leading this year’s team to success.
 The participants would also like to express their heartfelt gratitude to the teachers-in-charge this year, Ms Amanda Tay (Lecturer/ Biology) and Ms Sintha Shanmugam (Lecturer/ Biology), for their steadfast support.